bbbruno/WearAmI/PEIS_tools/peistranspir/README.md

 *peistranspir requires peisxbee to be installed.*

-*peislogger requires PEIS middleware to be installed.*
+*peistranspir requires PEIS middleware to be installed.*

 1. Download peistranspir
 2. Move it to the desired folder (e.g. 'Documents/') and extract it